 Community Mental Health Rehabilitation and Enablement Plus Service

-How can peer support help support people recover from complex mental health problems and restore the skills and confidence to live successfully in the community?
+How can support workers help people recover from complex mental health problems and restore the skills and confidence to live successfully in the community?

 people, in a non-judgmental space while offering practical intervention to support sustainable

 The CMHRE Plus Service integrates local voluntary support with the existing CMHRE Service.
 The clinical team offers specialist assessment, treatment, interventions and support to help